 - PINK EYE/COONJUNCTIVITIS: spread by direct contact and caused by a herpes virus

 - Many complaints can be quickly resolved this way and you may be given a refund or corrective service at no cost.
 However, the license is not required to do this.
 Be aware that many licensees are independent contractors who rent booth space and they may not be employees.
-The salon owner may not have control over the quality of the services rendered or the authority to demand that they provide you a refund.
+The owner may not have control over the quality of the services rendered or the authority to demand that they provide you a refund.
 The Board does encourage that both parties try to come to a reasonable resolution.

 - Seek medical attention if necessary